Higher-order phase reduction captures delay-dependent synchronization phenomena in physical oscillator networks: Delay-coupled Stuart--Landau oscillators

-The bifurcation curves $\lambda^{(0)}=0$ are colored blue in Fig.~\ref{fig:SyncStabTeaser}(b).
-They not only provide a more accurate approximation of the numerical simulations (coloring), but also qualitatively capture the delay-dependence of the synchronization transition.
+The bifurcation curves $\lambda^{(0)}=0$ and $\lambda^{(\pi)}=0$ correspond to the dark blue and dark red lines in Fig.~\ref{fig:figure2}(a).
+These provide not only a more accurate approximation for the numerical simulations (coloring) but also qualitatively capture the delay-dependence of the synchronization transition.

-The second-order phase equations also capture delay-dependent multistability.
-Indeed, simulations of the delay-coupled SL oscillators~\eqref{eq:sl_coupled} with random initial conditions show that there is a large (delay-dependent) range of parameters for which the system exhibits bistability between in-phase and anti-phase synchrony; this corresponds to the speckled area in Fig.~\ref{fig:Multistability}.
-Computing the Lyapunov exponent~$\lambda^{(\pi)}$ of $\psi=\pi$ in addition to~$\lambda^{(0)}$ yields approximate bounds for the domain of bistability, for a coupling strength of $\varepsilon=0.1$ and delays of the order of one period of oscillation (blue/red lines in Fig.~\ref{fig:Multistability}).
+Naturally, the second-order phase dynamics also capture delay-dependent multistability in the network.
+Indeed, simulations of the delay-coupled SL oscillators~\eqref{eq:sl_coupled} with random initial conditions show that there is a large delay-dependent range of parameters for which the system exhibits bistability between in-phase and anti-phase synchrony; this corresponds to the speckled area in Fig.~\ref{fig:figure2}(a).
+The region of bistability is analytically predicted to be bounded by the curves $\lambda^{(0)}=0$ and $\lambda^{(\pi)}=0$.
+These curves---determined from the one-dimensional second-order phase reduction and shown as blue/red lines in Fig.~\ref{fig:figure2}---indeed provide approximate bounds for the area of bistability for fixed coupling strength of $\varepsilon=0.1$ up to delays on the order of one period of the oscillation.

-\emph{Discussion.---} Our approach explains why even simple oscillators can show complex delay-dependent synchronization behavior that is not captured by a phase-lag approximation.
-In the example of coupled Stuart--Landau oscillators, the first-order phase equation~\eqref{eq:psi_ord1} is given by a single harmonic function.
-First-order phase reduction is thus of limited use in predicting phase synchronisation, as a single harmonic cannot predict bistability of in-phase and anti-phase synchrony.
-For more complicated oscillators---such as oscillations close to a relaxation limit---one expects that already the first-order phase dynamics displays multiple harmonics~\cite{Izhikevich2000}.
-While this implies that multistability can already be detected at first order, the correct delay-dependence will generally only be apparent to second order.